Introductory NetLogo Exercises

 Open the NetLogo Dictionary.
 Look up the

-command, which can print the value of an expression at NetLogo’s command line.Start NetLogo.
+letcommand, which can bind a name to a value at NetLogo’s command line.
+Look up theprintcommand, which can print the value of an expression at NetLogo’s command line.Start NetLogo.
 One line at a time, enter each of the following lines in NetLogo’s Command Center, in the order presented.
 (Some of these commands will not execute successfully.)

 print 2+2 print 2 + 2 let x1 -2 print x1 let x2 -2 print x2 let x3 -2 print -x3 let x4 -2 print - x4 let x5 -2 print (- x5)